CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

 /var/lib/snapd/snap/bin/novnc --listen 6081 --vnc localhost:5901
 ```

-The location of the application might be in a different based on what
-Linux distribution you are using.
+The application location might differ based on the Linux distribution you are using.
 The `--listen 6081` means on which port the service will be accessed from.
 The
 `--vnc localhost:5901` means on what port it is expecting the vncserver to be
 accessed from.
 You can exit out of the noVNC session by `ctrl+c`.